Creatine side effects: what's real, what's not

 Bloating and water weight

 Creatine does cause water retention.
 About 1 to 3 pounds of it, in the first few weeks of supplementing.
 The important distinction is where the water goes.
-Creatine pulls water into muscle cells (intracellular), not under the skin or into the abdomen (extracellular).
+Creatine pulls water into muscle cells (intracellular), not under the skin or into the abdomen (extracellular), and that intracellular water is not the same as gaining fat.
 That means the "bloating" most people fear, the puffy face and soft appearance, is not what creatine does.

 What people sometimes call bloating is actually GI discomfort.
 This usually happens during loading (20 g a day) or when people take their entire daily dose at once on an empty stomach.
 Splitting the dose, taking it with food, or just doing the slow maintenance route solves it.